 Recoleta Cemetery is one of the few essential tourist attractions in Buenos Aires.
 This is a city that is made for the meandering tourist.
-The joy is in wandering through the distinct neighbourhoods, observing how the locals live their lives and discovering little pockets of the city that you especially like.
+The joy is in wandering through the distinct neighborhoods, observing how the locals live their lives and discovering little pockets of the city that you especially like.
 It’s not a city with a long list of must-see attractions that you need to tick off one by one.
 The exception — the one spot you should visit no matter how short your stay — is the Recoleta Cemetery.
 It’s a truly memorable experience and a profound representation of elegant and historical Buenos Aires.

 Bold crosses, cathedral-like domes and winged angels are the recurring adornments to these lavish resting places.
 A feeling of wealth and power abounds; only the most influential Argentines earn themselves a ticket to the Recoleta Cemetery once they have shuffled off this mortal coil.
-The names chiselled onto the vaults exude importance, even if you don’t know who most of them are.
+The names chiseled onto the vaults exude importance, even if you don’t know who most of them are.
 Literary laureates, mythical sportsmen and artists rub stoney shoulders with presidents and other luminaries.
 Often the tombs pertain to important families, and several family members occupy the same vault.
 Sarmiento the president, Hernandez the writer and Firpo the boxer are all there.
-Eva Peron, in death, is still the people’s favourite, even if her tomb, when you eventually find it, is underwhelming.
+Eva Peron, in death, is still the people’s favorite, even if her tomb, when you eventually find it, is underwhelming.
 This is the most expensive real estate in Buenos Aires, and space is at a premium.
 The mausoleums are tightly packed together, which often highlights the mishmash of stylistic differences from one vault to the next.

 Until 1822, Buenos Aires residents who passed away were buried on church grounds.
 After a while, this practice became problematic for reasons of space and hygiene.
 Eventually, in November of that year, Governor Martin Rodriguez banned the traditional practice, and instituted the city’s first official cemetery on the grounds of a monastery.
 The layout of The Northern Cemetery, as it was then known, with its city-style blocks and central plaza, was designed by French engineer Próspero Catelin.
-However the grounds fell into disrepair until, in 1881, Mayor Torcuato de Alvear decided to order a complete renovation, carried out by Italian architect Juan Antonio Burschiazzo.
+However the grounds fell into disrepair until, in 1881, then-Mayor Torcuato de Alvear decided to order a complete renovation, carried out by Italian architect Juan Antonio Burschiazzo.
 It was then that the front gate was constructed, and improvements to the streets and the chapel were made.
 The name was changed to its present one, Cementerio de la Recoleta (Recoleta Cemetery) in 1949.

-For tourists, the cemetery offers the chance to learn a little about Argentinian history, and also take some fantastic photos.
-Best of all, entry is free!
-There are also free tours in English on Tuesdays and Thursdays at 11am.
+As of last year, there is a minimal entrance fee.
+There are free tours in English on Tuesdays and Thursdays at 11 a.m.
 If you can’t make it at that time, there is a numbered map at the entrance which shows the locations of dozens of important tombs.
-There are also maps available for sale for AR$3.
+There are also maps available for sale around the entrance.
 If you have some knowledge of Argentinian historical figures, it’s worthwhile following the map to the mausoleums that you would like to see, otherwise you can just wander around and find things that interest you.
 Don’t worry about getting lost, the cemetery is not so big that you won’t be able to find your way back to the central plaza or the front gate.
 It is big enough, though, that you can spend several hours in there and still not see many of the interesting vaults; so repeat trips always result in new discoveries.

 –by Dan Colasimone